Contact process with viral load: Phase transition of the CPLI

 for every $n\geq 0$, where we used the fact that the intersection of finitely many sets with mass $1$ has again mass $1$.
 By using continuity from above we get that

 Analogously it follows for $\lambda<\lambda_c$

 and by using continuity from below we get that

 \end{proof} \textbf{Acknowledgements:} I would like to thank Daniel Valesin and Michel Reitmeier for insightful discussions and for their valuable remarks and suggestions regarding the research presented here.
+I would also like to thank the anonymous referees for their detailed comments and suggestions which helped me to improve this article.
 The author was supported by the German Research Foundation (DFG) Project ID: 531542160 within the priority programme SPP 2265.